seltmann/darwin-core/README.md

 ### How to Create a Darwin Core Archive Using this Repository
 1- Fork repository on GitHub or download its contents.

 2- Use the occurrences.csv file as a template.
 Delete the *Gryonoides* data and add your own.
 Do not change the column number or order.
 It is ok to leave in extra columns that you do not use.
-The only columns that need to be filled out are _occurrenceID_ and BasisOfRecord.
+The only columns that need to be filled out are _occurrenceID_ and _BasisOfRecord_.
 Specific definitions of the field names can be found in the Darwin Core Documentation under the [Occurrence Core](https://dwc.tdwg.org/terms/#occurrence).

 3- Do not touch the meta.xml.
 This file describes the columns in the occurrences.csv file.